battlecode/battlecode-server-2017/specs.md

 ### Action Delay and Bytecode
 Each robot has an `actiondelay` counter that decrements by 1 every turn.
 Movement and attacking cannot be performed unless `actiondelay` is less than 1, and they also give a certain amount of `actiondelay`.

 Running code uses bytecodes.
 Each turn, a robot can spend up to 10000 bytecodes on computation.
 If this limit is reached, the robot's turn is immediately ended and the computation is continued on the next turn.
-Using `yield()` and `selfdestruct()` can end a turn early, saving bytecodes and ending computation.
+Using `yield()` and `selfDestruct()` can end a turn early, saving bytecodes and ending computation.
 The former is generally preferred.
 For cowboy robots and for noise towers, each bytecode above 2000 gives 0.00005 `actiondelay`.

 Example: if a SOLDIER (cowboy) currently has 0 `actiondelay`, then it can attack.
 After attacking, the SOLDIER will have 2 `attackdelay`.
 At the end of the turn, this counter decrements to 1.
 At the end of the next turn, this counter decrements to 0.
 That means that two turns after the initial attack, the SOLDIER can attack again.
 In the case of fractional `actiondelay`, a robot is only unable to move or attack if its `actiondelay` is greater than or equal to 1.